trburr3/trburr3/README.md

 ## Hi there 👋

+- 🔭 I’m currently working on: AWS Certification
+- 🌱 I’m currently learning more about: generative AI and Machine Learning
+- 💬 Languages/Technologies: Python, JavaScript, TypeScript, AWS, Docker, Git, React, Redux, Flask, SQLAlchemy, HTML, CSS, and more !
+- 📫 How to reach me: Connect with me on LinkedIn !
+- 😄 Pronouns: They/Them
+- ⚡ Fun fact: I read almost exclusively fantasy novels

 <!--
 **trburr3/trburr3** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.